HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 ## Some actual code

-We know we want to have a class that accepts an array as input so let's create that now.
+We know we want to have a class that accepts an array as input so let's create that now in our
+{% ihighlight bash %}{% raw %}
+src/index.js
+{% endraw %}{% endihighlight %}.

 {% highlight javascript linenos%}{% raw %}
-class ParallaxProvider {
+export default class ParallaxProvider {
   constructor(modules) {
     if (modules && modules.length) {
       this.modules = modules;